tomlau10/gcc-make-run/README.md

 For Ubuntu users, `gcc` and `make` should have already been installed, though you may need to install `g++` in addition.

 ### Mac
-For Mac users, Xcode is not a prerequisite but at you need to at least install the **Xcode Command Line Tools**.
+For Mac users, Xcode is not a prerequisite but you need to at least install the **Xcode Command Line Tools**.
 [This](http://railsapps.github.io/xcode-command-line-tools.html) site has a more detailed walkthrough.